scemercat1/zeponline/README.md

-# zeponline
+# AirplaneON
-ZepOnline is a big moderation bot for Discord, designed with complex and profesional commands.
+AirplaneON is a big moderation bot for Discord, designed with complex and profesional commands.

 # Advanced Moderation Bot